Robustness of competing climatic states: Summary and conclusions

+In summary, in both the numerical experiments the set of metrics in TheDiaTo has clearly shown that the climate state slightly changes, remaining on the same attractor, with non-negligible impacts on the dynamics and thermodynamics and, at the same time, preserving or improving the global conservation properties.
+Thus, TheDiaTo helps in controlling simulation quality and in evaluating different configurations.
+In particular, LEC and MEP, two metrics that are not routinely used for model evaluation, can provide additional benchmarks when constrained by observational data in present-day climate simulations.

-While TOA energy imbalance can be improved though the inclusion of missing physical processes (such as frictional heating) or improving algorithms (with less numerical diffusion, for example), the energy imbalance at the surface $F_s$ is less affected by such procedures.
-As it is shown in several previous diagnostic studies, the \textit{ghost} energy bias is concentrated in the atmosphere \citep{2011RvGeo..49.1001L,Lucarini2014,Lembo2017}.
+While TOA energy imbalance can be improved though the inclusion of missing physical processes (such as frictional heating) or enhanced algorithms (with less numerical dissipation, for example), the energy imbalance at the surface $F_s$ is less affected by such procedures.
+As it is shown in several previous diagnostic studies, the \textit{ghost} energy bias is concentrated in the atmosphere \citep{LucariniRagone2011,LucariniRevGeo2014,Lembo2017}.
 Instead, $F_s$ stabilizes as one considers longer simulation time, which allows the ocean to reach an approximate steady state.
-Imposing a vanishing surface energy imbalance (as done in our simulations) guarantees that the drift within the mean ocean temperature (given by eq.~(\ref{eq:drift})) is negligible.
+A vanishing surface energy imbalance (as assured in our simulations) guarantees that the drift of the mean ocean temperature is negligible.
 Thus, TOA and surface energy imbalance should be always monitored in climate models~\citep{Brunetti2018} and we encourage to explicitly list them when presenting simulation results.

 At present, TheDiaTo allows to perform a thermodynamic analysis of the atmosphere only.
 However, in principle, it is possible to establish a Lorenz energy cycle also for energy exchanges and transformations within the ocean~\citep{Storch2013}.
 As high resolution coupled models now allow for resolutions that are consistent with explicitly resolved mesoscale ocean eddies, a successive development would be creating a set of diagnostics that include the dynamics and thermodynamics of the oceans specifically, and it is left for future work.